 When you think of hard-to-fill roles, Nursing is at the top of the list.
-Add to that pediatric nurses, and you’ve got one of the toughest recruiting challenges.
+Add to that pediatric nurses, and you’ve got one of the toughest recruiting challenges: health care.
 But if your entire hospital is a children’s hospital, everyone who works with you must be skilled in caring for children – from the medical staff to the nutrition staff to the environmental services team to hospital administrators.

 This is a challenge that the Talent Acquisition team of Seattle Children’s Hospital understands well.
 Named one of the top children’s hospitals by U.S. News & World Report for 25 years straight, Seattle Children’s is one of just six hospitals nationwide to have all 10 pediatric programs ranked in the top 20.

 For Seattle Children’s to fulfill its mission, it must build an organization of professionals who are not only the best at what they do, but who share in the hospital’s purpose: “To provide hope, care and cures to help every child live the healthiest and most fulfilling life possible.”

 To attract this kind of talent, a regular job description and traditional job advertising won’t cut it.
 So the hospital’s Recruitment Marketing strategy is to leverage its employees to tell the story of its mission and how employees connect with that purpose, in order to attract other professionals seeking the kind of fulfilling work that Seattle Children’s provides.

 The hospital first began using videos to tell employee stories three years ago, when it was opening a new building and needed more critical care staff.
 At that time, Cat Almanzor was new in her Recruitment Marketing role at Seattle Children’s.
 She started out managing the hospital’s social recruiting channels.
 But like many in Recruitment Marketing, her role quickly expanded to support various recruiting initiatives, including lending her hand to the employee video project.